Datasheet Uploads

 - PAN and OND files must be saved with a version of PVsyst 6.4 or later.

-- PAN and OND files must be saved so they are not backwards compatible.
-If the file is backwards compatible, it will not be able to be imported in HelioScope.
+- PAN and OND files must be saved so they are not backward compatible.
+If the file is backward compatible, it will not be able to be imported into HelioScope.

 B. Diagnosing PAN and OND Files